nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 - [ ] Android: Implementing and managing data from a DB [in a Spinner](https://developer.android.com/guide/topics/ui/controls/spinner).
 - [ ] When and why would I choose to develop in Java vs C# or Python e.g. for a project.
 - [ ] Wiring Repositories in [Spring Data JPA](https://www.baeldung.com/the-persistence-layer-with-spring-data-jpa).
-- [ ] [MSFT Ignite October 2022](./ms-ignite-2022-notes.html) provides an overview of MSFT new and upcoming technical solutions, especially Azure services, MSFT 365, and integration with and around those platforms.

 ### Notes And Takeaways from Research and Experience

+- [X] [Unit testing](./android-studio-testing.html) in Android Studio.
+- [X] [MSFT Ignite October 2022](./ms-ignite-2022-notes.html) provides an overview of MSFT new and upcoming technical solutions, especially Azure services, MSFT 365, and integration with and around those platforms.
 - [X] Deploy a [Node.js WebApp to Azure](deploy-express-azure.html).
 - [X] Cross Origin Resource Sharing [CORS](./cors-review.html)
 - [X] Animating web elements using [CSS](./css-animations.html)